thalerjonathan/rust-ddd/README.md

 10. Create the Domain Event topics and Debezium Connectors for all services by running `sh create_debezium_connectors` from within the `./microsrvices` folder.
 11. Start Nginx by running `sh start_nginx.sh` from within the `./microservice` folder.
 12. Start Jaeger by running `sh start_jaeger.sh` from within the `./microservice` folder.
-13. Start all microservices by running `sh build_and_run_allrun_all.sh` from within the `./microservice` folder.
+13. Start all microservices by running `sh build_and_run_all.sh` from within the `./microservice` folder.
 Note that this will start 2 instances of each microservice.
-14. Start the Frontend by running `sh run.sh` from within the `./frontend` folder.
+14. Start the Frontend by running `sh build_and_run_frontend.sh` from within the `./frontend` folder.
 The first time it compiles the frontend from sourvce, which might take 1-2 minutes.
 Once finished, it opens a browser for you and displays the starting page.

 To stop all running microservices, you can run `sh kill_all.sh` from within the `./microservice` folder.